manuGil/lecture-notes/git-notes.md

 ### 9. CONFLICTS (Demo) [15 min]

 > Explanation of when a conflict can happen: "A conflict arises when two collaborators make changes to the same line in a file, or when a file has been deleted by one collaborator, but edited by  another."
+[Slide 15]

 > Demo using the `count-lines.py`.
 A helper and the Instructor will create a conflict and present a solution.